Featured

 Is incorporation necessary?

-You don’t have to incorporate to run a business.
-If you don’t, your business is a “sole proprietorship” by default, meaning that you’re signing contracts and doing business as a person.
 As a sole proprietor, you’ll be personally liable for all contracts and debts you incur while doing business.
+If you are sued under a contract or for a personal injury, your personal assets unrelated to your business could be used to satisfy any claims.
 That’s a downside for you as the owner.
-The same goes for general partnerships if you bring on a partner without incorporating; you and your partners agree to share personal liability for all parts of the business.
+The same goes for general partnerships if you bring on a partner without incorporating.
+You and your partners are each personally liable for all parts of the business.
+This means that you may be fully responsible for the decisions and actions of your business partners.

-The upside of a sole proprietorship or general partnership is that they’re easy.
+The administrative benefit of a sole proprietorship or general partnership is that they’re easy.
 There are little to no up-front registration or formation costs.
-You typically just start doing business—though you might also need to register your business name and/or get a business license first, depending on your state, your own business needs, and your legal requirements).
+You typically just start doing business (though you might also need to register your business name and/or get a business license first, depending on your state, your own business needs, and your legal requirements).
 You also don’t have to legally dissolve the business if you decide it’s not working out—in many cases, you can just stop your business activities.
 The owner of a sole proprietorship or general partnership will recognize any business income or loss on their personal tax returns.

 Why should you incorporate?

-“For US-based founders, protecting their liability is one of the most obvious reasons to incorporate,” says Mark Milastsivy, CEO and co-founder at Firstbase.io.
+“For US-based founders, protecting their liability is one of the most obvious reasons to incorporate,” says Mark Milastsivy, CEO and co-founder of Firstbase.io.
 “But there are other reasons.
 Fundraising is one of the main reasons why a company incorporates.”

-Getting some flexibility with taxes
+Flexibility with taxes

 Added credibility